XingxinHE/ComputationalGeometry/Lecture/DiscreteDifferentialGeometry/README.md

 - To speed up computing, we can take advantage of Matrix-computing in Eigen library.

-  - :one: First, what encloses vertex, it is edge.
+  - 1️⃣ First, what encloses vertex, it is edge.
 Therefore, we can use `vertex-edge` adjacent matrix to have the edge vector

   - :two: Second, after adding edges, we can use `edge-face` adjacent matrix to have face vector.

-:pushpin:**Final Solution**
+📌**Final Solution**

 ```c++
 MeshSubset SimplicialComplexOperators::star(const MeshSubset& subset) const {